 If you have a major conflict (e.g., an academic conference),

-submit a request to take it at another time
+submit a request to take it at another (earlier) time.

-For SCPD students, your midterms will be distributed through the SCPD office once you have set up an exam monitor.
+For SCPD students, your exams will be distributed through the SCPD office once you have set up an exam monitor.

 - Project (20%): The final project provides an opportunity for you to